 The website of the Grand Priory of Terra Nordica of the Military Order of the Collar of Saint Agatha of Paternò serves to make known the Royal House of Aragon, Majorca and Sicily and the international charitable activities they support today.
-Among them are the Belarussian Children’s Hospice, which helps the children suffering from leukaemia after the Chernobyl disaster, and a school for blind children and children with multiple disabilities in Delhi, India.
-The Nordic Grand Priory especially supports the Open Door programme of the Catholic Cathedral Parish in Stockholm and the building of a new nursery school in Barra, Gambia.
+Among them are a school for blind children and children with multiple disabilities in Delhi, India, and the work of the Bridgettines in Bethlehem.
+More information about the charitable work can be found on the web site of the foundation.

 The Royal dynasty formerly reigned over the Lands of the Crown of Aragon, which at various times comprised not only Aragon itself, but also Catalonia, Valencia, the Balearic Islands, Sicily, Sardinia and parts of Southern Italy, Provence and parts of South-western France, as well as Athens and Neopatras in Greece.